Eat your way to bigger stronger muscles

 29 Edamame Beans

 Also known as soy beans, they’re a great low-fat form of vegetable protein containing all the muscle-building essential amino acids.
-Throw into salads for a Japan-easy lunch.
+Throw into salads for

 Rich in a protein-digesting enzyme called bromelain, pineapple is also effective in reducing post-training muscle and tissue inflammation, making it the ideal post-workout snack for inside and out.